Alyson Matteau

-Alyson Matteau (born December 17, 1997) is a Canadian-American ice hockey defender, currently playing with the Buffalo Beauts of the National Women's Hockey League (NWHL).
+Alyson Matteau (born December 17, 1997) is an American-born Canadian former ice hockey defender, who last played for the Buffalo Beauts of the National Women's Hockey League (NWHL).
 She is currently the second all-time leading scorer among University of Maine women's ice hockey defenders.

 Playing career

 From the age of 12 until she was 16, she played for the junior Québec provincial girls' hockey team.
 In high school, she played for Northwood School in Lake Placid, New York.

 From 2015 to 2019, she attended the University of Maine and played with the Maine Black Bears women's ice hockey team, scoring 61 points in 135 NCAA Division I games and serving as team captain in her senior year.
 She scored her first career collegiate goal against Brown University in October 2015, and was named to the Hockey East All-Rookie team that season.
 She was named to the Hockey East Second All-Star Team for the 2017-18 season.
-Near the end of the 2018-19 season, she and three other Maine players, including Cailey Hutchinson, were suspended for violating the student-athlete code of conduct after a reported bar altercation.

 She signed her first professional contract with the NWHL's Buffalo Beauts ahead of the 2020–21 NWHL season.